S235 Steel for Laser Cutting and Laser Engraving

 Steel is a material composed mainly of

-iron and carbon.
+.
 The addition of additional alloying elements

 (carbon, manganese, silicon, etc.) makes it possible to vary the strength

 of the steel.
 Steels with higher strength are less deformable.
 The

 alloying elements will also affect the hardness of the steel and its